 Confident: The ending of this manuscript gives my story sequel opportunities and, as a trained screenwriter with a cinematic writing style, I can see potential for the screen as well.

 The Difference: We all want our work to go from book to screen to the toy store to the clothing rack.
 If you have experience and possible connections to another industry that can be a great cross-promotional avenue for your book idea, you can hint at it.
 Maybe bring up some marketing or subrights ideas if you talk to agents or editors on the phone after they express interest.
-But keep the pie out of the sky and don’t rattle off all your merchandising dreams in the query.
+But when you considering how to pitch a book initially, keep the pie out of the sky and don’t rattle off all your merchandising dreams in the query.
+(For more on this topic, see my query letter tips on not putting the cart before the horse.)

 Bombastic: My self-published/previously published book was a bestseller.